-Product Version: Tru64 UNIX Version 5.0 or higher
+Product Version: Tru64 UNIX Version 5.1 or higher

 This manual is for experienced UNIX kernel programmers responsible for writing Asynchronous Transfer Mode (ATM) device drivers and kernel modules.
-It describes the Compaq $Tru64^{TM}$ UNIX® ATM subsystem, how to configure the subsystem, and how to use the ATM kernel interfaces.
+It describes the Compaq $Tru64^{TM}$ UNIX ATM subsystem, how to configure the subsystem, and how to use the ATM kernel interfaces.

-© 1995, 1997, 1998, 1999 Compaq Computer Corporation
+© 2000 Compaq Computer Corporation

-COMPAQ, the Compaq logo, and the Digital logo are registered in the U.S. Patent and Trademark Office.
-Alpha, AlphaServer, NonStop, TruCluster, and Tru64 are trademarks of Compaq Computer Corporation.
+COMPAQ and the Compaq logo are registered in the U.S. Patent and Trademark Office.
+Alpha and Tru64 are trademarks of Compaq Information Technologies Group, L.P.

-Microsoft and Windows NT are registered trademarks of Microsoft Corporation.
-Intel, Pentium, and Intel Inside are registered trademarks of Intel Corporation.
-UNIX is a registered trademark and The Open Group is a trademark of The Open Group in the United States and other countries.
-Other product names mentioned herein may be the trademarks of their respective companies.
+Microsoft and Windows NT are trademarks of Microsoft Corporation.
+UNIX and The Open Group are trademarks of The Open Group.
+All other product names mentioned herein may be trademarks of their respective companies.